A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

+Similar to a mixed-strategy Nash equilibrium, here an optimal solution only puts weights on different actions that yield the same value of the objective function.
+This implies directly that

-Even more surprisingly, it turns out that the lottery problem and the dual problem of the deterministic problem are essentially the same problem.
-The following theorem shows that these two problems share the same Lagrangian multipliers and the same optimal value. \begin{definition} We define the dual problem of the deterministic problem \eqref{math_pure_mh} as
+Since the lottery problem is convex and strong duality holds, this implies that the lottery problem and the dual problem of the deterministic problem are essentially the same problem.
+To formalize this, it is useful to explicitly define the solution to the dual problem. \begin{definition} We define the dual problem of the deterministic problem \eqref{math_pure_mh} as

+where $\mathcal{L}$ is defined in \eqref{defcalL}.
+If the infimum is attained at $(\lambda^*,\gamma^*)$, then we call $(\lambda^*,\gamma^*)$ a solution to the dual problem \eqref{dual_problem}. \end{definition} The following theorem shows that these two problems share the same Lagrangian multipliers and the same optimal value.